-The University of Michigan is one of the best public research universities of the United States and a leader in higher education.
-It was ranked the No. 1 U.S. public university by QS World University Rankings 2019–2020.
+The University of Michigan is one of the best public research universities in the United States and a leader in higher education.
+It was ranked the No. 1 U.S. public university by QS World University Rankings, 2022.

 Since 1817, the University has provided a national model of a complex, diverse, and comprehensive public institution of higher learning that supports excellence in research, provides outstanding undergraduate, graduate, and professional education, and demonstrates commitment to service through partnerships and collaborations that extend to the community, region, state, nation, and around the world.

 The University's mission directs the institution “to serve the people of Michigan and the world through preeminence in creating, communicating, preserving and applying knowledge, art, and academic values, and in developing leaders and citizens who will challenge the present and enrich the future”.

 Permeating all 19 Schools and Colleges, research is central to the University of Michigan’s mission and comprised over $1.58 billion expenditures in FY2021.
 The University of Michigan is a strong advocate of promoting collaboration and interdisciplinary research initiatives that involve faculty and students across the campuses.
 The University of Michigan Office of Research’s mission is to catalyze, support and safeguard the University’s research.